tfoote/ros_ifc6410_guide/configure_the_system/README.md

 To make more space available it is suggested to use a MicroSD card to expand available disk space.

+There are instructions for putting the whole OS on the SD card, however those instructions have not been shown to be effective and have been discouraged on forums.

 ### Install the SD card

 Put a >4GB SD card into the board formatted as ext4.